-Reference 4 offers you 2 ways of setting up calibration for your headphones with a standalone app (Systemwide) and through DAW with plugin.
-By default Reference 4 installer will install Reference 4 Systemwide and plugin on your system, so regardless of our use case, you should be all set there as we support most of the widely used plugin formats (VST, AAX, AU, RTAS).
+Reference 4 offers you 2 ways of setting up calibration for your headphones with a standalone app (Systemwide) and through DAW with the plugin.
+By default, the Reference 4 installer will install Reference 4 Systemwide and plugin on your system, so regardless of our use case, you should be all set there as we support most of the widely used plugin formats (VST, AAX, AU, RTAS).

-Briefly mentioning, Systemwide will let you calibrate all audio coming from system to your headphones.
-It does this by creating a virtual audio device that catches audio stream, does it's magic and then passes it on to the headphones or audio interface/DAC depending on what you have set as the actual output device.
+Briefly mentioning, Systemwide will let you calibrate all audio coming from the system to your headphones.
+It does this by creating a virtual audio device that catches the audio stream, does its magic, and then passes it on to the headphones or audio interface/DAC depending on what you have set as the actual output device.
 If set up properly, it does this automatically and you can experience a truly flat sound without having to think twice if the sound you hear is calibrated or not.
 For more information on what Systemwide has to offer you, please follow this article here.

-Using plugin can also have it's advantages as plugin doesn't use a virtual audio device and instead basically just works like a filter.
+Using the plugin format can also have its advantages as the plugin doesn't use a virtual audio device and instead basically just works like a filter.
 This means that when processing the audio, it introduces no additional latency for the audio stream.
-Calibration profile is set in plugin in a slightly different way than in Systemwide, so let's get to it.
-If you would like to learn more on the possibilities when it comes to using plugin, follow this article here.
+The calibration profile is set in the plugin in a slightly different way than in Systemwide, so let's get to it.
+If you would like to learn more about the possibilities when it comes to using the plugin, follow this article here.